-- 3. You can choose from the following options:

-- Effect: A list that lets you specify the style of border that you want to display.
-This list contains the following options:

-- None

-- Raised

-- Light

-- Dark

-- o Opposite

-- Shadow

-- Color: A list that lets you specify the color of the border. - Style: A list that lets you specify the line style that you want to display as the border. - Weight: A list that lets you specify the thickness of the border line. - 4.
+- 3. You can choose from the following options: - Effect: A list that lets you specify the style of border that you want to display.
+This list contains the following options: - None - Raised - Light - Dark - Opposite - Shadow - Color: A list that lets you specify the color of the border. - Style: A list that lets you specify the line style that you want to display as the border. - Weight: A list that lets you specify the thickness of the border line. - 4.
 Click the Apply button to apply your changes to the graph and keep the Properties dialog box open, or click OK to close the Properties dialog box and return to the graph. - 5.
 On the Common Tasks menu, click the Save Graph link.

-Your changes are saved.
+Modifying the Appearance of Lines in a Graph Your changes are saved.
 The next time that you view the graph, you will see your changes.